bitwiseviews/bitwiseviews/index.md

 Primary focus is on Software Tools for Web Development.

-In particular, focus will be on using only html5, css, vanillah JS as much as possible.
+In particular, focus will be on using only html5, css, vanilla JS as much as possible.

 ## Ikonizer